When can babies have sugar? Today’s babies are eating more sugary foods than ever before. Is it okay to give your baby

 Parents of young children should dial down the sweets when possible.
-And that’s not easy!
+I know it’s not easy!

 Our food world is full of opportunities for babies to eat sweets—find out how you can manage the sugar in your child’s diet throughout his or her childhood.

 Check out my step-by-step guide to starting solids for the latest information, from food to feeding methods, allergies and more!